Rand Paul says man arrested for threatening to kill him and 'chop up' family with an ax

 The Kentucky senator also was one of the lawmakers on the baseball diamond when gunman James Hodgkinson opened fire last summer and shot several congressional staffers as well as House Majority Whip Steve Scalise, R-La.

-The threats against Paul are just the latest in a series levelled against lawmakers and government appointees recently.
+The threats against Paul are just the latest in a series leveled against lawmakers and government appointees recently.

 A 33-year-old California man, Markara Man, was charged last week with threatening to kill FCC Chairman Ajit Pai's children.
 Man was allegedly angry that the FCC voted to repeal the Obama-era net neutrality rules.